MoritzBur/AeroFlow/README.md

 ## Documentation and Tutorials

-For a comprehensive understanding of AeroFlow's features, installation instructions, and basic use cases, please refer to the **[YouTube tutorial series](https://youtube.com/playlist?list=PL9JzI-vUJlxNwIwYHbzn1gQ5c-JrCa3Wt)**.
+For a comprehensive understanding of AeroFlow's features, installation instructions, and basic use cases, please refer to the **[YouTube Tutorial Series](https://youtube.com/playlist?list=PL9JzI-vUJlxNwIwYHbzn1gQ5c-JrCa3Wt)**.

 A full PDF documentation is also available within the repository for a more detailed description of AeroFlow's functionality and implementation.